Travel Blogger in Romania | Episode #2: Elena – Imagineth

 11. Did you convince anyone to travel to Romania?

 I have many friends who have been to Romania recently and they loved it!

-Bucharest is very congested, if you can, avoid it, there are so many other places where it is worth staying for longer, like Brasov, Sighisoara, Cluj, Sinaia, Busteni, Timisoara, Iasi, the Danube delta, rural areas in the mountains.
+Bucharest is very congested.
+If you can avoid it, there are so many other places where it is worth staying for longer, like Brasov, Sighisoara, Cluj, Sinaia, Busteni, Timisoara, Iasi, the Danube Delta, and many rural areas in the mountains.

 I’m not sure if I want to live there, but I would definitely come back for short visits!

 14. Do you have any pieces of advice or tips for aspiring travelers?

 – I would not encourage tourists to give money to the beggars as this is a large system of scammers in Romania.
 You can buy them some food instead.

 – Don’t miss out trekking in the Carpathians, Sinaia, Sibiu and the Danube Delta.